 What we don’t: Pricey for a 2-layer jacket and can be too warm for active use.

 Taking our top resort spot, Helly Hansen's Alphelia is an extremely comfortable and capable piece built to keep you warm and dry on the stormiest of days.
-Featuring Helly’s 2-layer Tech Performance waterproof shell along with a moderate level of PrimaLoft Black Eco insulation, the jacket offers great weather protection and a nice boost in warmth compared to a non-insulated shell.
+Featuring Helly’s 2-layer Tech Professional waterproof shell along with a moderate level of PrimaLoft Black Eco insulation, the jacket offers great weather protection and a nice boost in warmth compared to a non-insulated shell.
 Most resort skiers will appreciate the added insulation, which is enough to take the sting out of a chilly chairlift ride but won’t overwhelm you on the way down.
 The Alphelia also uses four-way stretch fabric throughout, which translates to great freedom of movement for everything from bombing downhill to racking your skis on top of your car.
 Finally, we love the jacket’s styling, which is super clean, works well for women of all ages, and is offered in a variety of classy colorways.

 But while an insulated jacket is a perfectly good companion for resort skiing, the Alphelia isn't a great choice for sidecountry or backcountry use.
 The 2-layer construction will suffer in terms of breathability compared to 3-layer jackets like the Arc'teryx Sentinel above, and you might want a lighter, uninsulated shell for mild spring days.
-But it’s hard to beat the added warmth for cold chairlift rides, and the Alphelia comes with some nice touches, including a powder skirt, RECCO reflector, and ski-pass pocket on the sleeve.
+But it’s hard to beat the added warmth for cold chairlift rides, and the Alphelia comes with some nice touches, including a powder skirt, Recco reflector, and ski-pass pocket on the sleeve.
 Ski jackets are expensive and there’s no denying that the Alphelia is an investment, but it’s still a good value for what you get.
-For a more freeride-oriented design, check out Helly Hansen’s popular Powderqueen 3.0 jacket.
+For a more freeride-oriented design, check out Helly Hansen’s popular Powderqueen 3.0 Jacket.

 See the Helly Hansen Alphelia